ballerina-attic/ballerina-www/website/two-column-pages/docs/season-of-docs-2019.md

 ### Description

-The Ballerina programming language specializes in integration by bringing in fundamental concepts, ideas, and tools of distributed system integration and offers a type-safe and concurrent environment to implement such enterprise integration applications.
-Implementation of commonly-used Enterprise Integration Patterns (EIPs) in Ballerina is a good way to demonstrate the advantages it has over traditional solutions.
+The Ballerina programming language specializes in integration by bringing in fundamental concepts, ideas, and tools of distributed system integration.
+It offers a type-safe and concurrent environment to implement such enterprise integration applications.
+Thus, implementation of commonly-used Enterprise Integration Patterns (EIPs) in Ballerina is a good way to demonstrate the advantages it has over traditional solutions.
 This project aims at implementing the EIPs in the following categories as per [2] in Ballerina, and documenting them in a Guide based on a demonstration of a use case.

-* Messaging Systems
+- Messaging Systems
-* Messaging Channels
+- Messaging Channels
-* Message Construction
+- Message Construction

 ### Deliverables

-* An Enterprise Integration Guide similar to [2] presenting the EIPs that are implemented in Ballerina in a structured manner.
+- An Enterprise Integration Guide similar to [2] presenting the EIPs that are implemented in Ballerina, in a structured manner.
-* A blog expressing your experience and the learning gathered throughout the project and through the engagement with the Ballerina community.
+- A blog expressing your experience and the learning gathered throughout the project and through the engagement with the Ballerina community.

 ### Skills Needed